graeme-lockley/bendu-lang/README.md

 ## See also

-- [TODO](./TODO.md) is the implementation TODO list.
 - Where does the name "Bendu" come from?
 I am an annoyingly big fan of Star Wars and [Bendu](https://starwars.fandom.com/wiki/Bendu) is a character in Star Wars Rebels.
 The character is a force sensitive being that is neither Jedi nor Sith; a neutral force that is neither good nor evil.
 I thought this was a good name for a language that is designed to be simple and easy to use, fast and efficient, supports a conversational style of testing and sits between functional, imperative and object styles as well as interpreted and compiled.
-- I have embedded [Zigline](https://github.com/alimpfard/zigline) into the interpreter to provide a REPL.
-Using Zigline is a temporary solution, but it works for now.
-Until Zig stabilizes its package management and build tools, we'll have to rely on it.